jupiter-desphy/barber-shop/README.md

 - Mobile-first approach to design:
     1. Hamburger nav menu with easing transitions & opaque background while blurring the site behind it out of focus.
-    2. Photos chosen and elements hidden or shown depending on the size of the browser.
+    2. Photos chosen and elements hidden or shown depending on the size of the browser for both aesthetics and improved page load times.
     3. Employment of various techniques to minimize dependency on media queries for less rigid device support such as: flex, grid, wrap, picture elements, clamp, relative sizing units.
     4. Phone number and address offer to call and open google maps to the destination respectively.
 - "**BOOK**" button is given as much prominence as possible: bold, upper-cased, framed, and fixed to the upper-right hand corner to accommodate most users' dominant hand.